zhaojinchu/MusBook/README.md

 - [Troubleshooting & tips](#troubleshooting--tips)

 ## Overview
-CS NEA provides a connected space for tuition centres or small teaching teams.
+MusBook provides a connected space for tuition centres or small teaching teams.
 Students can discover and manage lessons with teachers they are connected to, while teachers coordinate schedules, issue assignments, and track attendance from a unified dashboard.
 The platform embraces automation with background reminders, timezone-aware scheduling, and real-time notifications so both parties always have the latest information.

 ## Feature Highlights